kangoka/tyrox/README.md

 - Add badges to reward the user (economy features) i.e when a user catches 1000 fish
 # Known Issue
 - [ ] The cooldown sometimes messed up, I tried to log the date and checking the data from mongodb and everything seems right but still, the cooldown sometimes messed up.
 If you know how to fix this, feel free to make a PR
+- [ ] Valorant stats lookup command is not working because source of the data make some changes
 # Credits
 - [reconlx - command handler](https://github.com/reconlx/djs-base-handler)